Response to Harassment

 Examples of Maternity/Paternity Harassment

 NAOJ’s Harassment Prevention Committee has been working to establish a harassment-free workplace by creating and distributing harassment prevention leaflets to faculty, staff, and students.
-The committee also holds communication workshops three times a year in Mitaka Campus.
+The committee also holds communication workshops several times a year.

 You can seek the help of a counselor whenever you experience any kind of harassment including maternity/paternity harassment.
 Counseling services are open not only to NAOJ staff, but also to NINS staff, JSPS Research Fellows, and RCUH employees.
 The Harassment Prevention Committee offers the following two options for individual counseling.